 In October 2017 Byung Dong, Dawee, and their families visited us at the Center.
 At the request of their sister and aunt, Mary Jane, Byung Dong and Daewee agreed to a $100,000 gift to the endowment!

 “We are first generation immigrants,” says Daewee.
 “But because of our spiritual connections through the MCC, the Lederachs, and the Hershey’s, my children have an American Mennonite heritage that I want them to know about.
 We plan to keep that relationship alive with the Mennonites in Salford and Harleysville, and will continue to support the work of the Mennonite Heritage Center.”

 The story doesn’t end there.
 With this gift as a catalyst, Mary Jane has secured three more $100,000 gifts, and one $50,000 gift to the endowment.

 This will double our current endowment, providing greater security and promise as we seek to live into our vision of being a vibrant center of learning, rooted in the Anabaptist/Mennonite faith.

 This is exciting for us.
 However, we still depend on annual gifts from people like you for 37% of our revenue.
 This year, our goal is to raise $150,000.
 Your gift allows us to maintain a professional staff, inviting spaces, and engaging programs for seekers of knowledge and inspiration.
 It allows us to “welcome home” visitors from near and far.

 Would you consider a generous gift to the annual fund this year?

-If you have questions about making a donation, or are interested in discussing giving options or estate planning, please contact Steve Diehl, Director of Advancement, at 215-256-3020, ext.
+If you have questions about making a donation, or are interested in discussing giving options or estate planning, please contact Steve Diehl, Executive Director, at 215-256-3020, ext.
 115 or email@example.com